-This dissertation aims to celebrate and understand the urban subaltern struggle for a right to the city for all.
+March 2019 This dissertation aims to celebrate and understand the urban subaltern struggle for a right to the city for all.
 It renders visible subaltern histories and spatialities of exclusions and resistances, and sociologically outlines the social conditions of possibilities of collective politics within the neoliberal urbanism.

 Using works on neoliberal governmentality, Marxist critical urban studies, and subaltern urbanism as theoretical guideposts, this dissertation traces the processual and performative nature of the subaltern political resistance and sociality building.
-By considering urbanization as a provincialized and historical process within neoliberal capitalism, and urban spaces and subjectivities as products of this process, it locates generative solidarities within heterogeneous grassroots politics and the neoliberal production of urban space and consumer-citizenships.
+By considering urbanization as a provincialized and historical process within neoliberal capitalism, it locates generative solidarities within heterogeneous grassroots politics and the neoliberal production of urban space and consumercitizenships.
 Its contribution is to look at the undercurrent of this urban neoliberalization process, at the slum community level, to reveal the histories, interrogations, negotiations, fragmentations, violences and potentialities of subaltern politics.
 This research advances studies of marginality and resistance by marking a processual and co-constituted conception of subaltern politics within neoliberal urbanism.